 Life settlements are fast-growing Vlogger Faire into a staple of the insurance and financial planning world.
-Most financial professionals have heard of life settlements, which is the sale of a senior’s life insurance policy (age 65 and over) for a lump sum that is greater than the policy’s cash surrender value but less than its death benefit.
-Policies that are viable for a life settlement are generally those beyond the contestability period wherein the insured has a life expectancy of between 2 and 15 years.
+Most financial professionals have heard of life settlements, which is the sale of a senior’s life insurance policy (age 65 and over) for a lump sum greater than the policy’s cash surrender value but less than its death benefit.
+Policies viable for a life settlement are generally those beyond the contestability period wherein the insured has a life expectancy of between 2 and 15 years.
 Institutional funders and pension funds dominate today’s life settlements.

 READ MORE :